 The authority to adopt plans that specify the boundaries of districts for the City Council is vested in the Independent District Commission.
-The Commission consists of thirteen (13) residents of the City who represent a diversity of race, age and geography. registered City voters.
-No member of the Commission may be employed by the City or hold any other elected or appointed position in the City.
+The Commission consists of thirteen (13) residents of the City who represent a diversity of race, gender, age and geography.
+Elected or appointed City officials and employees, and candidates for elected City office who have filed and been qualified to the ballot by the City Elections Office, are prohibited from serving on the Commission.